emberjs/guides/source/localizable/tutorial/service.md

 See the guides section on [managing dependencies](../../addons-and-dependencies/managing-dependencies/) as a starting point when you need to add one.

-The [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial) requires implementers to reference its library from a script tag.
+The [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial) requires us to reference its library from a script tag.
 We can add custom script references to our application by updating the main HTML page at `app/index.html`.

 ```app/index.html{+22}